rwaldron/tc39-notes/es7/2016-05/may-24.md

 DH: we were concerned about honoring the consensus process and not lightly pulling things back that were already in the spec.
 Instead of pulling back PTC for some "future STC", we wanted a concrete STC approach first.
 Maybe at some point it makes sense to separate them.

-YK: Are you propsosing stage 0 today or stage 1?
+YK: Are you proposing stage 0 today or stage 1?

 ??: It was already moved to stage 0 at last meeting.